TrulyFlawed/Theme-Manager/README.md

 ## Usage

 > [!NOTE]
-> These instructions are extremely simplified, I need to write out further details later.
+> These instructions are outdated, for better reference of use please see the repository's `index.js` file.

 - Add the module to your site.
 - Import it in a JavaScript file you're using on that site.